jcharlesworthuk/Linq.Extra/README.md

 # Linq.Extra
 Set of LINQ-style extension methods that add useful functions not present in System.Linq

+# Usage

+Download, build, import.
+Or you can just copy the extension methods you need striaight from [EnumerableExtensions.cs](Linq.Extra/JCharlesworth.Linq.Extra/EnumerableExtensions.cs) and [DictionaryExtensions.cs](Linq.Extra/JCharlesworth.Linq.Extra/DictionaryExtensions.cs)

 ## Page(pageNumber, pageSize)

 Returns a chunk of the collection at a specific page number and size